jethrolarson/jethrolarson.github.com/_posts/2025-03-25-what-doe-do.md

 ### 1. Distributes Federal Education Funding

-The department manages and allocates billions in federal funding, ensuring resources reach the students and schools who need them most:
+The Department of Education allocates billions in federal funds each year, directing resources where they're most needed:

-- **Title I** funding for low-income K–12 schools.
+- **Title I** grants help low-income K–12 schools close opportunity gaps.
-- **IDEA** grants for special education.
+- **IDEA** funds support students with disabilities and the services they require.
-- **Pell Grants** for low-income college students.
+- **Pell Grants** provide need-based aid for low-income college students.
-- Federal **student loan** infrastructure, including FAFSA.
+- Federal **student loan programs**—including FAFSA.

 ### 2. Enforces Civil Rights Protections

-Through the Office for Civil Rights, the department ensures that schools and universities follow federal laws prohibiting discrimination based on race, gender, disability, and other protected categories.
+The DOE investigates violations of federal civil rights law in education—and acts on them.

+In 2024, the DOE concluded that the [Philadelphia School District failed to protect Jewish students from antisemitic harassment](https://apnews.com/article/philadelphia-school-district-antisemitism-complaint-5d7833d4630d7883e3bc3991f30bae2f)—even after repeated warnings.
+Students had reported Nazi salutes, swastikas, slurs, and threats, while district leaders failed to take meaningful action.
+Federal investigators also found evidence of retaliation against parents who complained.

+The district entered a resolution agreement requiring staff training, student programming, anti-harassment policies, and improved complaint tracking—aimed at making schools safer and more accountable.

 ### 3. Collects and Publishes National Education Data

-The department runs the National Center for Education Statistics (NCES), which gathers data on everything from graduation rates to achievement gaps.
+The department runs the [National Center for Education Statistics](https://nces.ed.gov/) (NCES), which gathers data on everything from graduation rates to achievement gaps.
 This data informs policy, supports research, and keeps the public informed.

 ### 4. Provides Oversight and Guidance

-While it can’t dictate local decisions, the department helps schools interpret and implement federal laws like Title IX.
+While it can’t dictate local decisions, the department helps schools interpret and implement federal laws like [Title IX](https://www.justice.gov/crt/title-ix).
 It issues guidelines on everything from accessibility to safe learning environments.

 ### 5. Responds to Crises and Emergencies

-During natural disasters or national crises (like COVID-19), the department channels emergency funds, supports displaced students, and helps school systems recover.
+Whether it’s a pandemic, a wildfire, or a hurricane, the Department steps in to support affected school systems.
+During the [COVID-19 response](https://www.ed.gov/teaching-and-administration/safe-learning-environments/covid-19), for example, it oversaw emergency relief funding, helped transition schools to remote learning, and worked to keep vulnerable students from falling through the cracks.

 ### 6. Holds Colleges Accountable

-It oversees accreditation standards and student protections in higher ed—especially when it comes to for-profit institutions that have historically taken advantage of vulnerable students.
+The department enforces accreditation standards and consumer protections in higher education—especially to prevent abuse by for-profit institutions.

+During the [Corinthian Colleges Scandal](https://www.ppsl.org/news/news/press-releases/former-corinthian-students-claim-victory-at-the-department-of-educations-debt-cancellation-announcement-press-release), the college lured in students with false job placement stats, loaded them with debt, and delivered worthless degrees.
+The DOE fined the college and ultimately canceled nearly $6 billion in loans for [more than 560,000 students that were defrauded](https://en.wikipedia.org/wiki/Corinthian_Colleges#Federal_investigation_in_the_United_States).

 ## What Happens If It Disappears?